quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part47_The_10-armed_Te.md

 :p What is the 10-armed testbed?
 ??x
 The 10-armed testbed is a set of 2000 randomly generated 10-armed bandit problems.
-In each problem, action values \( q^*(a) \) are selected from a normal distribution with mean zero and unit variance.
-The actual rewards for each action are then sampled from a normal distribution centered around the true value \( q^*(a) \).
+In each problem, action values $q^*(a)$ are selected from a normal distribution with mean zero and unit variance.
+The actual rewards for each action are then sampled from a normal distribution centered around the true value $q^*(a)$.
 This setup is used to numerically compare different learning methods over 1000 time steps, repeating this process for 2000 independent runs.

 For example:
 - Each run involves selecting actions and recording rewards.